Laurette Spang-McCook

-Laurette Spang-McCook, credited as Laurette Spang, is an American television actress.
+Laurette Spang-McCook (born 1951), credited as Laurette Spang, is an American television actress.
 She is best known for playing the character Cassiopeia on the original Battlestar Galactica (1978).

 Early life/family

 Spang was born on May 16, 1951 in Buffalo, New York, and raised in Ann Arbor, Michigan.
 Speech courses during her high school years sparked her interest in acting.

 The summer of her junior year, Spang worked with the Williamstown Summer Theater.
 A year later, Scott set up an audition for Spang at the American Academy of Dramatic Arts.
 She received a scholarship and graduated from there two years later.
 Following graduation in 1969, Spang returned to Michigan where she attended Adrian College, living dorm life on a small campus, but not far from her family in Ann Arbor.
 She dropped out of Adrian before completing her first year after her poor grades led her father to stop providing money.
 For two years, Spang was a typist in a real estate office, earning money to support herself and study acting.